Mustafa-Shabbir-Bhavanagarwala/Projects/WA, US Homeownership vs. Renting Trends - Anal. & Pred/README.md

 housing cost, and population density.
 Here dwelling occupancy status (owner or renter) is analysed & predicted based on various factors.
 Support vector models (SVM) is analysed and decided upon to implement the project.
 Three different kernels are implemented of the
-Support Vector Classifier, cross validation is done to tune the parameters, and feature extraction is done to achieve the best results.
-The project estimates dwelling occupancy status, which helps to understand housing dynamics, guiding policy decisions, market analysis, and resource allocation.
+Support Vector Classifier, cross validation is done to tune the parameters, and feature extraction is done to achieve the best results. </p>

+<p>The project estimates dwelling occupancy
+status, which helps to understand housing dynamics, guiding policy decisions, market analysis, and resource allocation.
 After implementing the three kernals of the Support Vector Classifier which are linear, polynomial, and radial, the radial kernel achieved the